decred/dcrdocs/docs/advanced/manual-cli-install.md

 ??? info "Windows instructions (click to expand)"

-    !!! note

-        Windows 7/8/10 provides native support for `.zip` files, therefore it is preferable to use the `.zip` file.
-If you decide to download the `.tar.gz` file, it will need to be extracted using a third-party application (7-Zip, WinRAR, etc.).
-Instructions are provided for the `.zip` file.

     1. Download the correct file for your computer:

         | Architecture | Filename                                     |